manticoresoftware/manticoresearch-php/docs/searchclass.md

 ## Performing a search

-All methods of Search class can be chained.
+All methods of the Search class can be chained.

-When all the search conditions and options are set, `get()` will be called to process and query the search engine.
+When all the search conditions and options are set, `get()` is called to process and query the search engine.

-The get() method will return the results as a [ResultSet](searchresults.md#resultset-object) object.
+The `get()` method returns the results as a [ResultSet](searchresults.md#resultset-object) object.

 ### search()

-It can accept a string a full-text match string or a [BoolQuery](query.md#boolquery) object.
+This method accepts either a full-text match string or a [BoolQuery](query.md#boolquery) object.

 The full Manticore query syntax (https://manual.manticoresearch.com/Searching/Full_text_matching/Operators) is supported.